20 Stunning, Rarely Seen Photos of Marilyn Monroe

 You've seen the iconic flying white skirt photos—here are the others of Marilyn Monroe you need to see!

 Marilyn Monroe is known for starring in films like Gentleman Prefer Blondes and Some Like It Hot, but she had a few minor roles at the beginning of her career too.
 In 1947, she had a small role as a waitress in the film Dangerous Years starring Billy Halop.
-In this photo, she’s smiling at one of her cast-mates, Donald Curtis.
-Here are rarely seen photos of Princess Diana.
+In this photo, she's smiling at one of her cast-mates, Donald Curtis.
+Don't miss these mysterious celebrity deaths that are still unexplained.

 In 1947, Marilyn Monroe took her dog Ruffles to the beach—while wearing skis.
 Monroe was a huge animal lover and had various cats and dogs throughout her life including two spaniels, a Chihuahua, and a basset hound.